 After you complete all the educational hours required by your state, you will have to apply to apply to take the test.
 Yes, that’s right.
 You actually have to apply to get an application.
 First, your education must be approved by the state board of accountancy in order to be able to receive a valid application.
 To do this, you will have to send in authorized transcripts from any academy institute you attended while earning your degree.
 This can be a real pain if you attended more than one college.
 After you have the approval of the board, you can fill out the actual application.
 This could take a few weeks depending on how quickly your state board works.

 Next you can fill out your application.
 After it is approved, you are ready to log onto the Prometric website and schedule a testing date.
 Once you’ve paid your fees and have a test date set, you will get a notice to sit notification that you MUST bring with you on your exam day.
+I would suggest you start your studying process after you get your notice to sit.
+This gives you a deadline and some incentive.
+Also, I’d look for a CPA review course that will help you study.
+There are many different CPA prep companies out there including Wiley CPAexcel review, Yeager CPA, and Fast Forward.

 As you can see, the CPA exam process is kind of involved.
 It takes some understanding, but after you know how it works, you will be fine.